 Unlimited payable-on-death (POD) beneficiaries are allowed.
 Social Security numbers are NOT required for beneficiaries and percentages can be designated.
 Charities/non-profits cannot be named as a beneficiary, but trusts can be named.

-Headquartered in Wilmington, Delaware, Comenity Direct offers accounts to U.S. citizens or resident aliens, 18 years or older, who have a valid Social Security number and a current street address in the U.S. (no PO Boxes allowed).
+Headquartered in Draper, Utah, Comenity Direct offers accounts to U.S. citizens or resident aliens, 18 years or older, who have a valid Social Security number and a current street address in the U.S. (no PO Boxes allowed).

 Only individuals may open a Comenity Direct sole or joint ownership account.
 Custodial accounts and trust accounts are not permitted, but as mentioned above, trusts can be named as a beneficiary.

 As an internet division of Comenity Capital Bank, Comenity Direct has no brick-and-mortar branches.
-Opening a High-Yield Saving Account or CD can only be done online.
+Opening an account can only be done online.